angryarabianman/gene-mapping/README.md

 This program maps DNA sequencing reads to a reference genome (specifically E. coli) to determine where each read originates.

-To run place reads into reads.fastq, because I couldn't upload on github since it is too large.
+To run place reads into ```reads.fastq```, because I couldn't upload on github since it is too large.
 Then run ```main.cpp```.
 For tests run ```tests.cpp```